gardener/documentation/website/documentation/getting-started/observability/_index.md

 This means that for any workload you deploy into your shoot cluster, you need to deploy monitoring and logging yourself.

-Logs or metrics are kept max 14 days or when a configured space limit is reached.
+Logs or metrics are kept up to 14 days or when a configured space limit is reached.

 ![](./images/data-flow-monitoring-3.png)